 For all GC employees

 Our web site contains numerous resources to assist you in hiring student employees including a sample application form, the student employee manual, and an evaluation form.
 Click here to access these resources.

 We can conduct presentations to the classes you teach and the student organizations you advise about a host of career-related topics, such as résumé writing, job search strategies, and interviewing skills.
 In addition, we can arrange presentations by professionals (many of them alumni), who can relate their experiences and how their major has helped them in their careers.

 Connecting you with resources

 Career services can help faculty members connect to human and organizational resources.
-Whether you’re looking for ideas for a Senior Seminar or sample résumés for a writing project, contact Anita Yoder, director of Career Services, to explore resource options.
+Whether you’re looking for ideas for a Senior Seminar or sample résumés for a writing project, contact Dan Koop Liechty, Director of Alumni and Career Networks, to explore resource options.